rahulgit64/Algo-Project/README.md

-# University Admission Helps
+# MU Info Hub

-A project written in C++ program which can help colleges to better facilitate and manage the admission process of students.
+A project written in C++ program which can help university to better facilitate and manage the admission process of students.

 # Technology used